arkavidia5/arkav-is/README.md

 1. `cd` to the repo's directory
 2. For the first run, `pipenv install` to download dependencies
 3. `pipenv shell`
+4. Copy `.env.example` to `.env` and edit its contents as necessary
-4. For the first run, `python manage.py migrate` to run DB migrations (create DB tables)
+5. For the first run, `python manage.py migrate` to run DB migrations (create DB tables)
-5. For the first run, `python manage.py createsuperuser` to create a superuser for testing
+6. For the first run, `python manage.py createsuperuser` to create a superuser for testing
-6. To run, `python manage.py runserver`
+7. To run, `python manage.py runserver`

 #### Notes for API